wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/data_processing.rst

       library(Giotto)

-      # Specify path from which data may be retrieved/stored
+      # Specify path from which data may be retrieved or stored
       data_directory = paste0(getwd(),'/gobject_processing_data/')
-      # alternatively, "/path/to/where/your/data/lives/"
+      # "/path/to/where/your/data/lives/"

       # Specify path to which results may be saved
       results_directory = paste0(getwd(),'/gobject_processing_results/')
-      # alternatively, "/path/to/store/your/results/"
+      # "/path/to/store/your/results/"

       genv_exists = checkGiottoEnvironment()
       if(!genv_exists){